Frequently Asked Questions

 How can I schedule an appointment?

-Answer: You may request an appointment with me by speaking to my Client Services professional by email, or you may call at (336) 791-2311.
+Answer: You may request an appointment with me by contacting to my Client Services professional by email, or you may call at (336) 791-2311.

 What is the appointment policy?

-Answer: Appointments may be cancelled within 48 hours of the scheduled appointment date and time without charge.
-A charge of $100 will be assessed for all appointments cancelled with less than 48 hours notice of the scheduled appointment date and time, or if the client is more than 10 minutes late to the scheduled time of appointment.
-Notice of request will only be accepted via phone message to (336) 791-2311 (press option 1), or email to "firstname.lastname@example.org".
-Please note that we treat each client ethically and with fairness, therefore our Appointment Policy is without leniency and is firm.
+Answer: Appointments may be cancelled without charge, if no less than 48 hours notice of the scheduled appointment date and time has been provided.
+A charge of $110 will be assessed for all cancellations, or missed appointments with less than 48 hours notice of the scheduled appointment date and time, or if the client is more than 10 minutes late to the scheduled time of appointment.
+Notice of request will only be accepted via phone message to (336) 791-2311 (select option 1), or email to "email@example.com".
+Please note Please note that we do not reschedule appointments, we simply cancel and schedule new appointments.
+We treat each client ethically and with fairness, therefore our Appointment Policy is without leniency and is firm.

 How does insurance work?